Terms & Conditions

 1. Appeal is upheld; in this event the following options will be available:

-- The National Training College assessment will be re-assessed, potentially by another assessor.
+- The Skills Training College assessment will be re-assessed, potentially by another assessor.

 - Appropriate recognition will be granted.